mjsmith95/Battleship-AI/README.md

 2. set tracked files (format is `'*.file-extension'`) ie: `git lfs track '*.db'`
 3. Push files and pointers via: `git lfs push --all origin master` and then `git push -u origin master`
 4. Git LFS should now be set up
-Note if git LFS is already part of a repo, then all you have to do is set one
+- Note: if git LFS is already part of a repo, then all you have to do is set one